orzubalsky/art-coop/src/home/README.md

 LESS files are in `/styles`. `/styles/styles.less` is the entrypoint and must import all other files.

-`/styles/variables` contains declarations of reusable colors, fonts, etc. Please try to always reuse a varible rather than using literal colors anywhere else.
+`/styles/variables` contains declarations of reusable colors, fonts, etc. Please try to always reuse a variable rather than using literal colors anywhere else.

 `/styles/partials` has larger blocks of reusable styles.